3D Radiation Hydrodynamic Simulations of Gravitational Instability in AGN Accretion Disks: Effects of Radiation Pressure: Discussion

 Since in the radiation pressure dominated regime $\prg \propto \Sigma^{1.5} \Omega^{-2}$ (\autoref{eqn:T_prop}), the initial masses can still be very large for super Eddington AGN disks with high radiation pressure fraction.
 Nevertheless, the initial masses of these fragments may not be directly relevant to their final masses, since through either collisions or gas accretion they may quickly grow towards a mass limit constrained by Hill radius isolation \citep{GoodmanTan2004} or Eddington limit \citep{Cantiello2021,Jermyn2022}.

 Generally, our simulation outcomes strongly favor star formation in radiation pressure dominated AGN disks.
 The rapid accretion and pollution of disk gas by the massive stars that are formed here, and possibly their eventual supernovae, may contribute to super-solar metallicity abundances in AGNs \citep{Hamann1999,Hamann2002}.
-The long-term evolution of massive stars may leave behind embedded stellar mass black holes (EBHs) relevant to production of gravitational waves (GW) that may contribute to LIGO-Virgo events \citep{McKernan2012, McKernan2014,Tagawa2020a,Samsing2022,Li2022,2022ApJ...939L..23C}.
+The long-term evolution of massive stars may leave behind embedded stellar mass black holes (EBHs) that could provide extra heating through accretion feedbacks \citep{GilbaumStone2022}, and also relevant to production of gravitational waves (GW) that may contribute to LIGO-Virgo events \citep{McKernan2012, McKernan2014,Stone2017,Tagawa2020a,Samsing2022,Li2022}.
 In particular, BBH mergers in an AGN disk may produce electromagnetic counterpart that could differentiate them from other merger channels \citep{graham2020}.